Authentication

 Save the client certificate in a global variable of type

-. -
+CERT. -

-Configure your browser, uptime, or API test to reference the
+Configure your test to reference the

-Save the client certificate in a global variable of type CERT
+Step 1: Save the client certificate in a global variable of type CERT

 These steps assume that you've already downloaded the client certificate that matches the one on the test target.